marcelo-cm/ramp-fe-challenge/SOLUTIONS.md

 # Bug 7: Approving a transaction won't persist the new value

-We don't want to fetch with cache if the data is updated.
+Clear cache on both results endpoint if there is a transaction approved